Harsh98992/digitalMenu/handbook/handbook.md

 Q: How do I handle special dietary requests?
 A: Add notes to menu items using the "Special Instructions" field in the item editor.

-Q: How do I generate sales reports?
-A: Navigate to Reports > Sales and select your desired date range.

 ### 1.16.2.
 Questions Related to API Usage

-Q: How do I test API endpoints?
-A: Use Postman or the Firebase Emulator Suite.
-API documentation is available at `/api/docs`.

 Q: How do I handle API errors?
 A: Check error codes and implement proper error handling.
 Common error codes: